confluentinc/ksql/docs/reference/server-configuration.md

 Specifies the server properties that ksqlDB clients and users can't override.

+The default for {{ site.cp }} is an empty string.
+The default for
+{{ site.ccloud }} is
+`ksql.streams.num.stream.threads,ksql.suppress.buffer.size,ksql.suppress.enabled`.

 !!! important
     Validation of a dynamic property assignment doesn't happen until a DDL or query statement executes, so an attempt to set a property that's on the